-A student who wishes to ask the College to amend a record should write the College official responsible for the record, clearly identify the part of the record the student wants changed and specify why it should be changed.
-If the College decides not to amend the record as requested, the College will notify the student in writing of the decision and the student's right to a hearing regarding the request for amendment.
+A student who wishes to ask the college to amend a record should write the college official responsible for the record, clearly identify the part of the record the student wants changed and specify why it should be changed.
+If the college decides not to amend the record as requested, the college will notify the student in writing of the decision and the student's right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.

-(3) The right to provide written consent before the College discloses personally identifiable information from the student's education records, except to the extent that FERPA authorizes disclosure without consent.
-(See excerpt from NTC's Directory Information Policy below for more information on disclosure of information.)

-(4) The right to file a complaint with the U.S. Department of Education concerning alleged failures by the College to comply with the requirements of FERPA.
-The name and address of the Office that administers FERPA is:
+- (3) The right to provide written consent before the college discloses personally identifiable information from the student's education records, except to the extent that FERPA authorizes disclosure without consent. (\See except from NTC's Directory Information Policy below for more information on disclosure of information.) - (4) The right to file a complaint with the U.S. Department of Education concerning alleged failures by the college to comply with the requirements of FERPA.
+The name and address of the Office that administers FERPA is: Family Policy Compliance Office

-Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue SW Washington, DC 20202-5901.
+U.S. Department of Education 400 Maryland Avenue SW Washington, DC 20202-5901.

-NTC Policy 2130-1-01 Directory Information states, in part:
+\NTC Policy 2130-1-01 Directory Information states, in part:

 In accordance with applicable law, Northwest Technical College has the right to release student records without consent in some circumstances.
-Examples of release without consent include, but are not limited to, the following:
+Examples of release without consent included on page 5 of this document.